 Prior to PaperCut 19.0, PaperCut only uses SNMPv3 for configuring Xerox devices in Xerox EIP1.0 and possibly in EIP1.5+ (using SNMPv2c or SNMPv3).

 For the rest of SNMP retrieval in PaperCut we used SNMPv1.

 From PaperCut 19.0, PaperCut is capable of using SNMPv3 in all parts of the Application Server but not the Print Provider.
 SNMPv3 support for the Print Provider will come in a release beyond 19.0.
-Using SNMPv3 will require adding the SNMPv3 parameters on the device and in PaperCut in the Printer Details, Device Creation and Device Details admin web pages.
+Using SNMPv3 will require adding the SNMPv3 parameters on the device and in PaperCut in the Printer Details and Device Details admin web pages.

 How does PaperCut work if SNMPv3 is enabled and SNMPv1/v2c is disabled on the device?